 The long days of summer are made for relaxing and lounging in the garden.
 After the sun sets, the ensuing darkness transforms the garden into a place of magic.
 The sound of crickets chirping, the sight of a rising moon, floral scents wafting in a gentle evening breeze, are moments to savor.
 Moon or white gardens were popularized years ago as a way to enhance sublime evening experiences.

 Moon gardens include plants with white flowers and silver or variegated foliage that can be seen in the reflected light of the moon, creating a sense of mystery and romance.
 Moon gardens also include flowers with pronounced evening fragrance that heighten the experience.
 Light-colored hardscape and accessories further accentuate the nighttime ambience.

 In the dark, our eyes can only see a limited color spectrum and contrast.
-White flowers take on a glow, appearing to float in the air as the contrasting green foliage disappears into the darkness, creating a magical effect.
+White flowers and foliage take on a glow, appearing to float in the air as the contrasting green foliage disappears into the darkness, creating a magical effect.
 As night falls, our senses are heightened and we become more attuned to the sights, sounds, and smells of nature.
 Outdoor surroundings become a multi-sensory experience.

-MOON GARDEN DESIGN
+MOONLIGHT GARDEN DESIGN

 This Adirondack-style moon garden was sited to be seen from the home’s second-story sleeping porch.
 Designers: Charles Atwood King and Karen Lamitie-King.
 Photo: Janet Loughrey.